Search this site...

 To be notified of upcoming training or facilitator networking events, or to get other Parent-Child Mother Goose updates, sign up for our newsletter by clicking the Sign up! tab above (computer or tablet) or below (smartphone).

-To learn more about the Parent-Child Mother Goose Program in Australia, watch the short video below.
+To learn more about the Parent-Child Mother Goose Program in Australia, watch the short video below, or go to our "About" page to see Warren Cann, CEO of the Parenting Research Centre, comment on the program's role and benefits.

 We also have a 33 minute video available, which gives much more detail about the program.
 If you would like access to this longer video, please contact us.